-Within the Consul-Terraform-Sync configuration for a task, practitioners can select the desired module to run for the task as well as set the condition to execute the task.
+Within the CTS configuration for a task, practitioners can select the desired module to run for the task as well as set the condition to execute the task.
 Each task executed by the Terraform driver corresponds to an automated root module that calls the selected module in an isolated Terraform environment.
-Consul-Terraform-Sync will manage concurrent execution of these tasks.
+CTS will manage concurrent execution of these tasks.

-Autogenerated root modules for tasks are mantained in local subdirectories of the Consul-Terraform-Sync working directory.
+Autogenerated root modules for tasks are maintained in local subdirectories of the CTS working directory.
 Each subdirectory represents the local workspace for a task.
 By default, the working directory

 sync-tasks is created in the current directory.
 To configure where Terraform configuration files are stored, set